Perhaps you have heard of this new diet that recently hit the scene?

 Rather, it is a tool that can help identify food sensitivities and intolerance and may result in nutrient deficiencies if followed for months.

-Keep in mind that food choices are not the only way to manage autoimmune disease.
+Keep in mind that food choices are not the only way to manage autoimmune diseases.

 On top of eating a nutrient-dense diet, getting enough sleep and physical activity, stress management, meditation, and quitting smoking are also important lifestyle factors that may help reduce inflammation in the body.